kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 #### Beta

-- Feature is enabled by default.
+- Feature is enabled by default
-- Address reviews and bug reports from Alpha users.
+- Address reviews and bug reports from Alpha users
+- Users are able to switch strategies from Recreate to RollingUpdate or OnDelete
 - e2e tests:
   - Add links to testgrid results
   - Verify zero flakes over 2+ weeks